zikriyeurkmezcengiz/ai-agents-for-beginners/04-tool-use/README.md

 ### Function/Tool Calling

 Function calling is the primary way we enable Large Language Models (LLMs) to interact with tools.
-You will often see Function and Tool Calling used interchangeably because the 'functions' (blocks of reusable code) are the 'tools' used to carry out tasks.
-In order for a function's code to be run, an LLM must compare the user prompt against the functions description, and decide if the function will achieve the users desired result.
-The LLM will select the most appropriate function for the task and return its name and the arguments needed.
+You will often see 'Function' and 'Tool' used interchangeably because 'functions' (blocks of reusable code) are the 'tools' agents use to carry out tasks.
+In order for a function's code to be invoked, an LLM must compare the users request against the functions description.
+To do this a schema containing the descriptions of all the available functions is sent to the LLM.
+The LLM then selects the most appropriate function for the task and returns its name and arguments.
+The selected function is invoked, it's response is sent back to the LLM, which uses the information to respond to the users request.

-At a high level to implement function calling for agents you will need:
+For developers to implement function calling for agents, you will need:

-1. **An LLM model that supports function calling:** Most LLM model providers including [AzureOpenAI](https://learn.microsoft.com/en-gb/azure/ai-services/openai/how-to/function-calling) support function calling.
+1. An LLM model that supports function calling

-2. **Function Schema**: A structured format like JSON that contains the function name, description of what the function does, and the names and descriptions of the expected arguments.
-   Here is an example of a 'get_current_time' function description in JSON, the users prompt to find the time in San Francisco and the API call to AzureOpenAI.
+2. A schema containting function descriptions
+3. The code for each function described

+Let's use the example of getting the current time in a city to illustrate:

+- **Initialize an LLM that supports function calling:**

+    Not all models support function calling, so it's important to check that the LLM you are using does.
+[Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling) supports function calling.
+We can start by initiating the Azure OpenAI client.

     ```python
+    # Initialize the Azure OpenAI client
+    client = AzureOpenAI(
+        azure_endpoint = os.getenv("AZURE_OPENAI_ENDPOINT"),
+        api_key=os.getenv("AZURE_OPENAI_API_KEY"),
+        api_version="2024-05-01-preview"
+    )
+    ```

+- **Create a Function Schema**:

+    Next we will define a JSON schema that contains the function name, description of what the function does, and the names and descriptions of the function parameters.
+    We will then take this schema and pass it to the client created above, along with the users request to find the time in San Francisco.
+Whats important to note is that a **tool call** is what is returned, **not** the final answer to the question.
+As mentioned earlier, the LLM returns the name of the function it selected for the task, and the arguments that will be passed to it.

+    ```python
     # Function description for the model to read
     tools = [
         {
             "type": "function",
             "function": {
                 "name": "get_current_time",
                 "description": "Get the current time in a given location",
                 "parameters": {
                     "type": "object",
                     "properties": {
                         "location": {
                             "type": "string",
                             "description": "The city name, e.g. San Francisco",
                         },
                     },
                     "required": ["location"],
                 },
             }
         }
     ]
+    ```

+    ```python

     # Initial user message
-    messages = [{"role": "user", "content": "What's the current time in San Francisco"}] # Single function call
+    messages = [{"role": "user", "content": "What's the current time in San Francisco"}]

     # First API call: Ask the model to use the function
       response = client.chat.completions.create(